Excitation of the Glashow resonance without neutrino beams

 There are mesons that also couple to the leptonic currents.
 From the kinematical point of view, the difference between photon emission and emission of such a meson disappears in the high energy limit.
 Therefore, it seems to be reasonable to assume the existence of the meson analogue of the radiative return.
 If the meson is positively charged, its emission from the initial state not merely carries away a fraction of the collision energy but converts the incident $e^+$ into~$\bar\nu_e$.
 In other words, with certain calculable probability the positron interacts as the related antineutrino.
 We have obtained this probability and suggested a mechanism of initial state charged meson emission.
 This allowed us to factorize the reaction $e^+e^-\rightarrow W^-\rho^+$ into two processes and thus put forward a Glashow resonance interpretation of the underlying physics.
-Similar channels with muons and other mesons have also been considered.
-Within this viewpoint, future high-luminosity lepton colliders seem to be promising for excitation of the Glashow resonance, its CP conjugate and its copy for muons.
-Meanwhile, the latter two are widely believed to be inaccessible in neutrino experiments.
+Similar channels with muons and other hadrons have also been considered.
+From this viewpoint, future high-luminosity lepton colliders seem to be promising for excitation of the Glashow resonance, its CP~conjugate and its muonic counterpart.
+Note that the latter two are widely believed today to be inaccessible in neutrino experiments.
 The reactions might occur already at cms energies of order 100~GeV.
-We have made rough numerical estimates, so that further analysis will be required.